nearwood/nfs-scripts/README.md

 nfs-scripts
 ===========

 Small scripts for WordPress installs on NearlyFreeSpeech hosted sites.
-I was tired of not remember which site has the most up to date versions of these so I added them here.
-This way upstream updates are just a `git pull` away.
+I was tired of not remembering which site has the most up to date versions of these so I added them here.
+This way updates are just a `git pull` away.

 Installation
 ====